Kong/kong-cloudtrails-integration/readme.md

 **Step 2** - Optional, configuration of audit/request entries generated:

 There are 2 configurations available: ignore certain rest API methods, and ignore paths.
-Again these should be added to the kong.conf or as an environment variable:
+These should be added to the kong.conf or as an environment variable:

 ```shell
 audit_log_ignore_methods = GET,OPTIONS